-The ADC supports up to 12-bit analog-todigital conversion.
+The ADC supports up to 12-bit analog-to-digital conversion.
 The ADC includes an analog multiplexer with up to eight individually configurable channels, reference voltage generator, and conversion results written to memory through DMA.
 Several modes of operation are available.
-All references to VDD apply to voltage on the pin AVDD.
+All references to VDD applies to voltage on the pin AVDD.